 5. That the project, as described in the application and accompanying materials required by the Zoning Regulations, Section 6328.4, and as conditioned in accordance with Section 6328.14, conforms with the applicable policies and required findings of the San Mateo County Local Coastal Program (LCP).
-Specifically, the project complies with policies regarding hazards, sensitive habitats and shoreline access and is in compliance with design review standards and findings, as described further in the staff report dated February 11, 2015.
+Specifically, the project complies with policies regarding hazards, sensitive habitats and shoreline access and is in compliance with design review standards and findings, as described further in the staff report dated March 4, 2015.
+The project is also consistent with Coastal Access and Recreation Policies.